GDP in Panama

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.21% from the previous month in May, picking up from the 0.12% rise recorded in April.
+Consumer prices increased 0.37% from the previous month in July, accelerating from the 0.18% rise recorded in June.